-Kanuti is also home to 130 species of other birds, including four species of loons, 12 species of raptors ranging from ospreys and bald eagles to Peregrine falcons and 20 species of waterfowl that nest in the area.
-The refuge also provides space and isolation for moose, wolves, black and brown bears and wolverines while the Western Arctic caribou herd uses part of the refuge as its winter grounds.
-Seasonally flooded streams and rivers are home to salmon, Arctic grayling and whitefish.
+Kanuti is home to 130 species of birds, including four species of loons, 12 species of raptors, and 20 species of waterfowl.
+The refuge also provides space and isolation for moose, wolves, black and brown bears, and wolverines, while the Western Arctic caribou herd uses part of the refuge as its winter grounds.
+Seasonally, flooded streams and rivers are home to salmon, Arctic grayling, and whitefish.

 The refuge is a prime example of Alaska's boreal ecosystem, an area dominated by black and white spruce, with white birch and poplars interspersed by rivers, lakes, ponds, wetlands, and open spaces.
 The wetlands and open water provide nesting habitat for large populations of migratory waterfowl, including Alaska's greatest nesting density of white-fronted geese.